-Be open to learning as much as you can, from a variety of trusted sources, as you navigate the tricky road of entrepreneurship.
+I want you to be open to learning as much as you can from trusted sources as you navigate the tricky road of entrepreneurship.
 Recognize that you don't know everything, be 100% coachable, and apply what you learn in your business.

-You'll achieve the results you want quicker, better, and faster than you had expected.
+The truth is, you'll achieve the results you want quicker, better, and faster than you had expected.